syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 ### Android

-Android platform does not require any additional configuration to render the effects view control.
+Android platform does not require any additional configuration to render the SfEffectsView control.

-## Initializing effects view
+## Initializing SfEffectsView

 Import the [`SfEffectsView`]() control namespace in respective page as demonstrated in the following code sample.